Parton CLI is in early alpha

 The setup gate

-If you run a command that needs AI and Parton is not configured yet, it blocks execution and starts setup.
+If you run a command that needs AI and Parton is not configured yet, it blocks execution and starts the setup TUI automatically.

 You can also run setup directly: